aledelorbe/Divisor-de-Tiempo/README.md

 - If the user tries to run another time divider while one is already running, a notification will inform the user that this will not be possible unless the app is restarted.
 - A button is available to restart the application.
 - Once the time for all intervals has ended, the screen will display a message indicating that the time divider has completed.

+## Project structure:

+- `java/com/example/divisortiempo`: Contains the application's source code in Java.
+- `res/`: Contains the application's resources, organized into subfolders:
+  - `layout/`: Contains XML files that define the user interface.
+  - `raw/`: Contains MP3 files.
+- `gradle/`: Contains Gradle configuration files that define how the project is built.